manjunathc/udacity-driveless-car-program/p9-CarND-PID-Control-Project/writeup.md

 Ki is the integral gain.
 The integral term accelerates the movement of the process towards setpoint and eliminates the residual steady-state error that occurs with a pure proportional controller.
 It mainly used to reduce the systematic Bias(Big Cross Track Error(CTE)).

 ## Rubric Point : Describe how the final hyperparameters were chosen:
+**Student discusses how they chose the final hyperparameters (P, I, D coefficients).
+This could be have been done through manual tuning, twiddle, SGD, or something else, or a combination!**

 I used manual tuning approach as described in [Ziegler–Nichols] https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method method.